WHO IS 'NDIS PROPERTY AUSTRALIA'?

 WHAT IS AN EXAMPLE OF THE TENANTS AND THE FUNDS PAID?

-The figures below estimates are gross, and may vary slightly due to the region :
+The figures below are gross estimates based on ‘House’ building type, and may vary slightly based on the location factor:

 HOW DO LANDLORDS GET THE RENTAL INCOME?